PrajaktaD1996/About-me/README.md

-# 👋 About Me
+# About Me

-Frontend Developer focused on building scalable, responsive, and user-centric web applications using React and modern web technologies.

-I specialize in turning ideas into real-world products with clean UI and reusable components.
+Frontend Developer focused on building scalable, responsive, and user-centric web applications using React and modern web technologies.I specialize in turning ideas into real-world products with clean UI and reusable components.

-Alongside frontend development, I have hands-on experience in embedded systems using Raspberry Pi and Python, where I worked on real-time data acquisition systems.

-Currently, I am actively building production-level projects.
+Alongside frontend development, I have hands-on experience in embedded systems using Raspberry Pi and Python, where I worked on real-time data acquisition systems.Currently, I am actively building production-level projects.

 ---

-# 🛠 Tech Stack
+# Tech Stack
 ## Frontend Development
 - HTML5
 - CSS3